ancient-drama-SNA/Insult_tables-Roman_Comedy/README.md

 * For conversion, the `csvtojson` command-line tool seems to work well.
 (A `node` program.)
     - BUT: only works if the header/metadata is removed.

+* _Methodological Notes:_
+    - I am treating multi-line, multi-part insults as a single unit.
+That is, insults are demarcated by "chunks" of speech, assigned to a specific speaker.
+    - The only time I separate individual insult entries is when/if the speaker, in the course of a long speech, makes an insult, moves to another topic, and then begins another insult.
+Long strings of insults however are counted as a "chunk."

 ## Project Goals